 For further practice and preparation, you can record your mock interview and review your performance.
 When you watch the video, you can see what needs improvement and correct it before the real interview.

-If you're going to an on-site interview, you have no choice but to dress professionally.
-With a videoconference from the comfort of your own home, it's still just as important to look well-groomed and put together, even if your interviewer will only see you from the shoulders up.
+If your job interview is taking place via video conference, it's still just as important to look well groomed and put together, even if your interviewer sees you from the shoulders up.

-In addition to wearing appropriate job-interview attire, video-interview candidates should take the time to wash and powder their face, and adjust the lighting to avoid shadows on camera, Bailo said.
-Ensure that any jewelry worn is professional-looking and won't cause a distraction and that you stay still and focused while on camera.
+In addition to wearing appropriate job-interview attire, video interview candidates should adjust the lighting to avoid shadows on camera, Bailo said.
+Ensure that any jewelry worn is professional-looking and won't cause a distraction and, finally, stay still and focused while on camera.

 Out-of-state job interviews are like playing an away game for an athlete – you're competing at a slight disadvantage, so it's important that you are prepared.
 The best thing to do is to make a plan.
 Make sure you reserve an extra day or two to travel and prepare.
 If your flight gets delayed or you get stuck in traffic and are forced to reschedule, it's likely to count against you.

 If you have never visited the location, it's worthwhile to take some extra time and explore the area.
 Moving to a new state is a major life change.
 If you're single, it may not be as dramatic, but if you're married or have children, it can be monumental.